 Wi-Fi networks are one of the main factors behind the deep changes that we are seeing in how we approach and perform our work.
 Today, Wi-Fi networks are deployed as critical elements of enterprise infrastructure, and they need to be designed accordingly.
 Cat6a cables are only a significant step in achieving high-performing wireless networks.
 A significant one, but still just part of the whole picture.

-Due to the complicated behavior of RF signals, a Wi-Fi survey process – involving careful site inspection and measurement – is typically carried out before making any design decisions.
+Due to the complicated behaviour of RF signals, a Wi-Fi survey process – involving careful site inspection and measurement – is typically carried out before making any design decisions.
 The number, performance and security requirements of Wi-Fi access points are then taken into account when planning the horizontal cabling of the network – the cabling that connects the Wi-Fi access points to the main network equipment.
 This section of the network also requires significant planning and non-trivial implementation skills, as cable routing is constrained by a great deal of physical, regulatory and ergonomic requirements.

 However, the industry has developed a comprehensive set of regulations, recommended practices and domain-specific knowledge, which allows us to plan for and deliver Wi-Fi networks in critical infrastructure roles.
 On top of that, we add our own standards, not just for compliance, but for excellence.
 We always provide turnkey, flawless services, so that you can focus on what matters most: your core business.
 If you need our help in designing the cabling for Wi-Fi first office network, we are happy to help.
 Get in touch with us and we’ll take it from there!